Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-remove-elements.md

 And that will make your element hidden until you make it visible again.

-Making it visible can be achieved by swapping the display to block/flex/inline.
+It can be made visible by swapping the display to block/flex/inline.

 ```js
 const hidden = document.getElementById('hidden_id');